Growth of homology torsion in finite coverings and hyperbolic volume: Introduction

 If $(\Gamma_k)_{k=1}^\infty$ is an exhaustive nested sequence of normal subgroups of $\Pi$, then Kazhdan \cite{Kazhdan,Gromov} showed that \be \lbl{eq.Kazh} \limsup_{k\to \infty} \frac{b_j(X_{\Gamma_k})}{[\Pi:\Gamma_k]} \le b_j^{(2)}(\tilde X), \ee where $b_j^{(2)}(\tilde X)$ is the $L^2$-Betti number of the universal covering $\tilde X$.
 For the definition of $L^2$-Betti number and $L^2$-invariants in general, see \cite{Luck:book}.
 L\"uck \cite{Luck:approximation} then showed that one actually has a much stronger result \be \lbl{eq.Luck} \lim_{k\to \infty} \frac{b_j(X_{\Gamma_k})}{[\Pi:\Gamma_k]} = b_j^{(2)}(\tilde X). \ee

-Farber extended Lu\"ck's result \eqref{eq.Luck} to the trace convergence, $\Gkone$ (no normal subgroups).
+Farber extended L\"uck's result \eqref{eq.Luck} to the trace convergence, $\Gkone$ (no normal subgroups).
 The following is a special case of \cite[Theorem 9.2]{Farber}: If $(\Gamma_k)_{k=1}^\infty$ is a sequence of subgroups of $\Pi$ of finite index such that $\Gkone$, then

 \be \lbl{eq.Farber} \lim_{k\to \infty} \frac{b_j(X_{\Gamma_k})}{[\Pi:\Gamma_k]} = b_j^{(2)}(\tilde X). \ee